Miltonly/Streets/Broadway Avenue

 Schools and catchment

 Public elementary catchment falls to Robert Baldwin Public School, which sits directly on Broadway Avenue itself.
-Catholic elementary students draw to Guardian Angels Catholic Elementary School, a five-minute drive.
-For secondary, public students attend Milton District High School, three minutes away by car, while Catholic students go to St. Kateri Tekakwitha Catholic Secondary School, roughly eight minutes.
-The proximity to Robert Baldwin makes the street particularly convenient for families with young children in the public system.
+Older students draw to Milton District High School, a three-minute drive.
+Catholic students attend Guardian Angels Catholic Elementary School, five minutes away, and St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.
+The proximity to Robert Baldwin makes the street particularly convenient for families with young children who can walk to school.

 Who this street suits